Collinshack/LeadsAPI/README.md

 # LeadsAPI
-A free API that returns leads of Real Estate Agents and Youtube Creators Leads
+A free API that returns leads of Real Estate Agents and Youtube Creators